Hierarchical Knowledge Graphs for Story Understanding in Visual Narratives: Discussion

 \subsection{Scalability and Extensibility}

-The proposed framework is designed for modular scalability.
-Each narrative unit—whether a panel, event segment or macro-event—is represented as a discrete node, allowing the graph to be extended incrementally without restructuring existing connections.
-As additional content is introduced, cross-level relations (e.g., \textit{instantiates}, \textit{subevent-of}) can be dynamically added to support longer or more complex narratives.
+The proposed framework is designed with modular scalability in mind.
+Each narrative unit, whether a panel, segment, event, or macro-event, is modeled as a discrete node, enabling incremental graph construction without reconfiguring existing structures.
+As additional content is introduced, new cross-level relations (e.g., \textit{instantiates}, \textit{subevent-of}) can be dynamically added to support longer or more complex narratives.

-Despite this flexibility, the construction of annotated knowledge graphs remains labor-intensive.
-Manual labeling of actions, events, and textual elements introduces a bottleneck that may limit scalability in real-world applications.
-Future work will explore model-assisted annotation pipelines, including pre-annotation via vision-language models and interactive correction workflows, to reduce human effort while preserving annotation quality and semantic precision.
+Despite this architectural flexibility, the annotation process remains a bottleneck.
+Manual labeling of entities, actions, and narrative groupings requires substantial human effort, particularly at higher levels of abstraction.
+Future development will focus on model-assisted pipelines that incorporate pre-annotation using vision–language models and support interactive refinement.
+Such tools can significantly reduce annotation costs while preserving semantic fidelity.

+Although our experiments concentrated on two annotated arcs, the framework itself is not limited to these cases.
+The event hierarchy and graph schema are independent of artistic style or genre, and thus can extend to other comics, graphic novels, and multimodal storytelling media.
+In principle, the same schema can also be applied to longer narratives or adapted to interactive formats, making the framework broadly extensible beyond the current evaluation.